AWS Service Control Policies (SCPs): A Complete Guide for 2026

 allow and deny in service control policy

-AWS SCP vs IAM Policy: Key Differences
+AWS SCP vs IAM Policy vs RCP: What Are the Key Differences?

 Setting Up a Service Control Policy

-Before actually implementing an SCP in AWS, your team will likely follow a process similar to the following: 1) Pitching the use case for one 2) Requesting usage 3) Security Team or equivalent team analysis of the SCP use case 4) Map possible usage scenarios and necessary testing.
+Before actually implementing an SCP in AWS, your team will likely follow a process similar to the following: 1) Pitching the use case for one, 2) Requesting usage, 3) Security Team or equivalent team analysis of the SCP use case, 4) Map possible usage scenarios and necessary testing.
 Finally, you’ll be ready to actually execute building one out.

 To set up SCPs in AWS, follow these steps: